 The term "Post Abortion Syndrome (PAS)" was first used on record in 1981 during a U.S. Senate Subcommittee hearing on abortion and the family.1 Psychologist Vincent Rue testified that, per his observations, the stress of abortion could lead to post-traumatic stress disorder.
 He suggested PAS be used to describe and classify stress disorders related to abortion.
 Not surprisingly, the term has been embraced by those who oppose abortion and rejected by those who support abortion.
-Both have a vested interest in their position, even though the morality of abortion has nothing to do with whether or not it causes emotional anguish to the aborting mother.
+Both have a vested interest in their position, even though the morality of abortion has nothing to do with whether or not it causes psychological anguish to the aborting mother.

 In 1988, Surgeon General C. Everett Koop was tasked with preparing a report on the effects of abortion on women's health.
 Koop's biography, on the National Library of Medicine website, describes his efforts this way:

 As had become Koop's practice in drafting reports, he personally interviewed experts, activists, and people directly affected on both sides of the abortion controversy.
 He found that, even more so than in the debate over AIDS, the politics of abortion skewed scientific approaches.
 Researchers allowed the design of their studies as well as their results to be influenced by their moral and political commitments in regard to abortion.
 Koop concluded that there was no unbiased, rigorous scientific research on the effects of abortion on women's health that could serve as the basis for a Surgeon General's report on the issue.2